Caring.com

 Ask Around for First-Hand Recommendations

 If you’re conducting an estate sale to finance a move to a senior living community, ask community staff if they have any recommendations.
-Other residents have likely used an estate sale service before their move as well, and the community staff may be able to offer some insights.
 Some services even specialize in “senior relocation” or “senior move management.”
 If no one in your network has any recommendations, an online search will of course suffice.

 Check The Company’s Record and Reviews